rehierl/html-outliner-spec/issue-associations.md

 - `(section == section.innerNodes[anyIndex].parentSection)`

-**TODO** - "why the `Node` type and not the `Element type`"? - reason is non-element nodes need to be associated as well
+**TODO** - "why the `Node` type and not the `Element type`"? - reason is non-element nodes need to be associated as well - `node.parentElement.parentSection` will not always work - e.g. the first inner node of a sectioning element is a #text node.

-NOTE - The `parentSection` property allows to implement interactive TOCs - you scroll down within a large document and parts of the document's TOC get folded and unfolded depending on which nodes is visible inside the browser window.
+NOTE - The `parentSection` property allows to implement interactive TOCs - you scroll down within a large document and parts of the document's TOC get folded and unfolded depending on which nodes are visible inside the browser's window.

-NOTE - The `innerNodes` property allows folding and unfolding a large document depending on which TOC entry was selected.
+NOTE - The `innerNodes` property allows to normalize documents by automatically injecting `<section>` elements if needed. **normalized** would then mean: one section element corresponds with a single section object.

 NOTE - The `innerNodes` list property itself does not state that any node within a section must be added to that list.
-The number of nodes associated with a certain section (`Node.parentSection`) could be different to the number of nodes within the section's `innerNodes` list.
+The number of nodes associated with a certain section (`Node.parentSection`) could be larger than the number of nodes within the section's `innerNodes` list.
 Still, the `parentSection` property should be set for all the nodes within a section.